ArctosDB/arctos-webinars/README.md

 ## After the webinar...

 1. Record a transcript of the chat box from the webinar.
 To do this, use the hamburger dropdown menu on the chat pod to "Email Chat History."
-Save transcript in this repository at [/webinar-chat-archive](/webinar-chat-archive).
+Save transcript in this repository in the [webinar-chat-archive](/webinar-chat-archive) directory.

 1. Process the webinar recording as an Mp4, upload it to the [Arctos YouTube channel](https://www.youtube.com/channel/UCoSCkXhrjG-mwLFYRqjNyJA), and share the link on the [Arctos Working Group](https://www.idigbio.org/wiki/index.php/IDigBio_Working_Groups#Arctos_Working_Group) section of the iDigBio wiki, as well as the [Arctos website](https://arctosdb.org/learn/webinars).